Elements of a review of poetry collections, according to Melinda Thomsen, poet

 Books we receive that comply with the above criteria are sent to reviewers for consideration.
 We do not guarantee that all books sent will be reviewed, even if they comply with the criteria above.
 As our readers know, North Carolina is “the writingest state” (as coined by Doris Betts).
 We cannot review every book we receive, and we appreciate reviewers helping us to make selections.

-If you would be interested in reviewing a book for us, please send a writing sample and a resume that reflects your areas of expertise to the Editor.
+If you would be interested in reviewing a book for us, please send a writing sample and a resume that reflects your preferred genres/areas of expertise to the Editor.
 Please query us before submitting completed reviews.